 Capital assets, which include infrastructure improvements, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at historical cost or acquisition value at the date of donation.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the life of the asset are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets, as applicable.
 Any construction in process that will be dedicated to another entity is not depreciated.
-As of December 31, 2021, the District had no depreciable capital assets as all capital assets were conveyed to the City of Aurora in 2018.